I. Purpose of This Text

 They held movable capital rather than land.
 They operated across borders, between sovereignties, and outside feudal hierarchies.
 Their leverage came from optionality: the ability to move, withdraw, and reallocate.

-Historically, the bourgeoisie undermined feudalism not through revolt, but through irrelevance.
+Historically, the bourgeoisie undermined feudalism less through revolt than through irrelevance.

 Over time, however, they centralized: